shubhamrpatel/Advance-Data-Science/Final Project/Readme.md

 - kmeans_sklearn.ipnyb - Implementing kmeans algorithm to categorise data into clusters for classifying insurance premiums
 - model_pickle.ipnyb - Fitting the models and generating pickled files
 - insurance_pipeline.ipnyb - Analyzing various regression models for determining suitable models for prediction
+- pipeline_sp.ipnyb - Final pipeline of models used using sklearn and generating error metrics.

 ## Progress Report: